l0drex/Yin-Yang/CONTRIBUTING.md

   If not, the response does not contain the times section.
 - `themes` is a list of the preferred themes a strings.
 - `times` is a list of the times when the theme changes.
-  These are unix times in seconds since the epoch and always "surround" the current time so that your external application can calculate the preferred theme directly and compare it to dark_mode if you want.
+  These are unix times in seconds since the epoch and always "surround" the current time.
+  This enables your external application to calculate the preferred theme directly and compare it to `dark_mode` if you want.
   > For example, the times provided above would be the times when called on `2021-03-16 13:31:05`.